-Profiling is defined under the EU General Data Protection Regulation (GDPR) and there are new rules organisations need to consider surrounding automated decision-making and profiling.
+Profiling is defined under the EU General Data Protection Regulation (GDPR) and there are rules organisations need to consider surrounding automated decision-making and profiling.
 This includes requirements for transparency surrounding such activities and for consent when certain conditions apply.

 The Article 29 Working Party has published draft guidelines and the consultation on these has now closed.
 (The WP29 includes representatives from the data protection authorities of each EU member state and adopts guidelines for complying with the requirements of the GDPR).